Effect of psychoactive drugs on animals: Elephants

 "Tusko" was the name of a male Indian elephant at the Oklahoma City Zoo.
-On August 3, 1962, researchers from the University of Oklahoma injected (human use involves oral ingestion) 297 mg of LSD to him, which is nearly three thousand times the human recreational dose.
+On August 3, 1962, researchers from the University of Oklahoma injected (human use involves oral ingestion) 297 mg of LSD to him, which is nearly three thousand times the human recreational dose (for an animal weighing roughly one hundred times as much as a human).
 Within five minutes he collapsed to the ground and one hour and forty minutes later he died.
 It is believed that the LSD was the cause of his death, although some speculate that the drugs the researchers used in an attempt to revive him may have contributed to his death.

 In 1984 psychologist Ronald K. Siegel repeated the experiment with two elephants, using LSD only.
 Both survived.

 Dolphins

 Bottlenose dolphins were administered LSD in the 1960s as part of NASA-funded experiments by John C. Lilly to study human–animal communication.
 The drug caused the animals to become more vocal, but did not enable meaningful communication.